tapis-project/tapis-java-build/README.md

 ## Running
-1. clone this repo in same directory as other tapis repos
+1. clone this repo in same directory as other tapis repos 2.NOTE: need to add option to each shell program so that users can state whether they want to run as a tacc developer or a tacc-external developer
-2.  - IF FIRST TIME RUNNING OR MISSING SOME REPOS run ./cloneAndBuildAll.sh
+    - IF FIRST TIME RUNNING OR MISSING SOME REPOS run ./cloneAndBuildAll.sh
     - IF MISSIING NO REPOS
 	run ./pullAndBuildAll.sh